denten-books/plain-text/1-chapter.md

 seems like a technologically determined inevitability is often simply the imposition of values from without.
 It is an attempt to social and political, not technological determinism.
-In most cases, it is possible to trace the root of imposition to specific govening agents, agencies, or incorporations.
+In most cases, it is possible to trace the root of imposition to specific governing agents, agencies, or incorporations.

 [^ln1-notquite]: To what extent a personal computer is a Turing machine is matter of contention.
 The Turing machine is a *thought experiment* that